roubles/incognito/README.md

 # incognito

-The goal is to avoid putting tape on your isight cameras and headphone jacks ala [Mark Zuckerberg](http://fortune.com/2016/06/22/mark-zuckerberg-facebook-tape/)
+Recently the [FBI director came out in support of taping your webcams](http://www.telegraph.co.uk/technology/2016/09/15/put-tape-over-your-webcam-fbi-director-warns/).
+In a picture from facebook HQ we also saw [Mark Zuckerberg's webcam and mic are covered.](http://fortune.com/2016/06/22/mark-zuckerberg-facebook-tape/)

+This script, incognito, intends to make it more difficult for a hacker to get to your webcam (isight) and mic of your mac, by removing (actually, just moving) the camera drivers and zeroing the input volume on your mics.
+It is literally like ten lines in a bash script.

+As an added bonus it also zeros the output volume on your mics - this is just done to primarily to prevent your computer from broadcasting any embarssing music stations you may listen to.

+Hosever, incognito is not full proof.
+A hacker with root access could just put all the drivers back in place and voila he has control.
+It is just an extra layer of obfuscation - security through obscurity.
+In the security business, it is well known that security through obscurity should never be your only security mechanism.
+So, you should probably still tape your webcams. 'incognito' can help if the tape falls off.

 The 'incognito' script is intended to run every minute via cron, and disable your mic, speakers and camera.
-No more tape.
-Yay!
+It is dependent on the install of [isight-cli](https://github.com/jessedoyle/isight-cli), which is a command line tool to disable isight.

-If you want to temporarily disable 'incognito' open a terminal and run the 'openly' script and everything works as normal.
+If you want to temporarily disable 'incognito' open a terminal , just run the accompanying 'openly' script and everything works as normal.

-NOTE: 'incognito' only works if your root account is not compromised.
-If a hacker has your root password, then the only way to prevent unauthorized pictures being taken is by physically blocking your cameras and mics.

 ## Install